Key Takeaways

-The most successful music apps have focused on features that make discovery, personalization, and engagement effortless.
+However, the best music apps have focused on platform features that make discovery, personalization, and engagement effortless.

 Take Spotify’s AI DJ for example — it combines voice AI, mood-based curation, and historical data to deliver a truly personal audio stream.